glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 ### Adding `TriviallyDestroyable` to existing standard library types

-The following protocol types in the standard library will gain the `TriviallyDestroyable`
+The following protocol types in the standard library will gain the `BitwiseCopyable`
 constraint:

 - `FixedWidthInteger`